-- 2. (i) The Official Fellows shall be all those appointed to Tutorships, subject to the provisions as to probation laid down in Stat IV.6.
+- 2. a) The Official Fellows shall be all those appointed to Tutorships.
 The Treasurer, and the holder of any other office within the College, may, if not already a Fellow, be elected to an Official Fellowship.
-Before electing an Official Fellow whose duties will include teaching the Governing Body shall consult the board or boards of the appropriate faculty or faculties, or the appropriate board or boards of studies, of the University. - (ii) An Official Fellow who at the time of her election is not a Master of Arts in the University shall be required by the terms of her election, to proceed to that degree within a reasonable time to be fixed by the Governing Body.
+Before electing an Official Fellow whose duties will include teaching the Governing Body shall consult the board or boards of the appropriate faculty or faculties, or the appropriate board or boards of studies, of the University. - b) An Official Fellow who at the time of her election is not a Master of Arts in the University shall be required by the terms of her election, to proceed to that degree within a reasonable time to be fixed by the Governing Body.